wtprince/tizen-docs/docs/application/native/guides/multimedia/media-content.md

 1. To find only folders satisfying certain criteria, or modify the results in a specific way, create a filter and set its properties.

-   The following example filters media folders so that only folders named "Downloads" found in the internal storage are included in the result.
+   The following example filters media folders so that only folders named "Downloads" found are included in the result.
 The filter is case-insensitive, and the results are sorted in ascending order by modified time.
 For more information on the filter properties, see [Setting up a Filter](#filter).

    ```
    filter_h filter = NULL;